 Naturally, this has many B2B commerce applications.
 For example, customers can scan a bar code with their phone to reorder a product.
 Additionally, they can get push notifications of current order status, limited-time discounts, or reminders to reorder specific products.

 9. Adobe Commerce works with a wide array of extensions.

 If you’re running a B2B business on OS1, you may have 50 or more extensions in play.
 When OS1 reaches end of life, software developers and agencies may phase out maintenance and support for many of those extensions.
 But that’s not all: remember, any extensions in the Magento Marketplace that are compatible only with unsupported versions of Magento Open Source will be removed.

-10. Magento Commerce can scale.
+10. Adobe Commerce can scale.

 You get aggressive performance SLAs that may be better than what you can offer internally.

 Easily ramp up or down based on your needs without investing in new on-premises hardware.

 You pay not by server cores but by gross merchandise volume (GMV)—how much you sell on the platform—which mitigates your risk of paying for capacity you don’t actually use.